rjorton/MinION-COVID19/README.md

 #### Some issues
 * When running the artic demultiplex command on my laptop with all the data from a run, the process ended up getting killed.
 Am pretty sure this was due to running out of RAM (I had 16GB RAM), monitoring this step on alpha it built up to using 90GB of RAM.
+* When running guppy basecaller on my laptop (GPU + Linux), if the laptop is not plugged in it dies pretty much instantly - not in the sense the battery runs out, must be consuming more power than the battery can provide
 * The Export Reads function within rampart was not working - gave an error - raised an issue on github
-* When running rampart, details of each read's assigned sample barcode and mapping co-ordinates (for the actual visualisations) are located in the annotations/ folder by default.
-If starting a new rampart run/visualisation (i.e. pointing to a new fastq folder), these existing annotations do not get cleared, so the new run's data will be added ontop of the old run's data (so the visualisation will utlise both data sets).
-The ~/annotations/ folder seems quite useful for later on so make a copy of it when it is finished, and delete it when done so the next rampart viz can start afresh.
+* When running rampart, details of each read's assigned sample barcode and mapping co-ordinates (for the actual visualisations) are located in the annotations/ folder by default - if think this is placed in the folder where you run the rampart command from.
+If starting a new rampart run/visualisation (i.e. pointing to a new fastq folder), these existing annotations do not get cleared, so the new run's data will be added ontop of the old run's data (so the visualisation will utlise both data sets) - so be careful if running the rampart command from the same folder as previously.

 #### Random command dump